daratourt/A-Two-Way-ANOVA-Analysis-of-Trends-in-Minnesota-s-County-Level-Waste-Management-from-1991-to-2017/README.md

 ## Conclusion

 The study reveals significant differences in recycling amounts based on material categories and sources (residential vs. commercial/industrial/institutional).
 The interaction effect between Category and Type underscores the need for targeted recycling programs.
 This analysis provides insights that can enhance recycling strategies and improve environmental sustainability.

-## Repository Contents

-- `data/`: Contains the dataset used for the analysis.
-- `notebooks/`: Jupyter notebooks detailing each step of the analysis, from data preprocessing to statistical testing.
-- `src/`: Source code for data transformation, preprocessing, and analysis.
-- `visualizations/`: Graphs and charts used for data exploration and result presentation.
-- `README.md`: Project overview and instructions.